xyzcenter/Baselight_Training_Manual/getting-started/creating-a-new-project.md

 In the Job Manager, you see **three columns**.

-The first column on the left-hand side is labeled ‘Host’.
+The **first column** on the left-hand side is labeled ‘Host’.
 This indicates where the job database is located, so this could be the machine you are working on, or if you are working in a larger facility, it could also be another Baselight system or a server.

-The second column moving to the right \(middle column\) is where you can create a new ‘job’: place the arrow/mouse on this column and right-click, which will give you the option to create a New Job \(or place the mouse on the Actions menu button and click it\).
+The **second column** moving to the right \(middle column\) is where you can create a new ‘job’: place the arrow/mouse on this column and right-click, which will give you the option to create a New Job \(or place the mouse on the Actions menu button and click it\).
 Again, the job is like a project where you may keep various scenes.

-The third column, on the far right-hand side, displays the Scenes that you have created.
+The **third column**, on the far right-hand side, displays the Scenes that you have created.
 These will each hold collections of shots.

-2 In the Job Manager – create a job called “camera\_test”.
-Click the actions button in the second column and choose ‘New Job’.
+2 In the **Job Manager** – create a job called “camera\_test”.
+Click the **actions** button in the second column and choose ‘New Job’.
 Note that once the new job is created, the software focuses on the far- right column.
 Now click the Actions menu button in the third column, where you can create a ‘scene’ within the job.

 ![ Image 02.
 New Scene Window - when right-clicking on the third column, a new menu opens giving the option to select &#x2018;New Scene&#x2019; \(highlighted in blue\).](../.gitbook/assets/image%20%281%29.png)